umans-tech/issue-solver-bots/gitlab-ci/README.md

 allows for flexible and powerful automation using best-in-class agents like SWE-agent and SWE-crafter, with more agents coming soon.

+> [!TIP]
-> 🚀 **Tip:** Start with Option 1 to quickly see the benefits, and then explore customizations as needed.
+> Start with Option 1 to quickly see the benefits, and then explore customizations as needed.

 If you have any questions or need assistance, please open an issue on our [GitHub repository](https://github.com/umans-tech/issue-solver-bots/issues).